PV Solution and Service Provider expands leading position in Asia

 Hamburg / Manila, 30 October 2013 – PV solution and service provider Conergy further expands its leading market position in Asia, with a large-scale power plant totalling 22 megawatts.
 Conergy secured its first major order in the Republic of the Philippines – the largest in this emerging solar market so far.
 Conergy is building the 350,000 square meter solar project in San Carlos City, Negros Occidental for San Carlos Solar Energy Inc. (SACASOL), a joint venture between the local clean energy developer, Bronzeoak Philippines, and fully-financed by European-based asset management and project finance group, ThomasLloyd.

 As the general contractor, Conergy is responsible for the planning and engineering, the supply and the construction of the two solar power plants with a total capacity of 13 and 9 megawatts respectively.
-After completion, which is expected in the first six months of 2014, the 88,300 Conergy modules of the “P-Series” will produce around 35,000 megawatt hours per year.
+This completed in the first six months of 2014.
+Likewise the 88,300 Conergy modules of the “P-Series” produces around 35,000 megawatt hours per year.
 This is enough energy to supply 13,000 households in the Philippines.
 At the same time, the two parks avoid approximately 18,800 tons of CO2 emissions.